[Windows 8 Review] What’s New in Windows 8 Consumer Preview (Public Beta)?

 Windows_8_Blue_Screen_of_Death_BSOD.png

-We accidentally got this new BSOD when we tried to install Windows 8 using VMware Player.
-Although the new BSOD looks nice but certainly not better than the classic BSOD present in previous Windows versions.
-The old BSOD used to show more details which helped in identifying the issue quickly and easily.
-May be Microsoft will change it in future builds?
+We accidentally got this new BSOD while trying to install Windows 8 using VMware Player.
+Although the new BSOD looks nice but its not better than the classic BSOD present in previous Windows versions.
+The old BSOD used to show more details which was helpful in identifying the issue quickly and easily.

 That's all for now guys!
 Feel free to post your comment and let us know what do you think about Windows 8 new features and our review...